 “Glenn is an able swimmer but would have been unable to move under the force of the water,” Loewen said.
 “I did not make it out safely because I can swim better, but because the water let me go first.”

-When Loewan reached the bank, he yelled to a nearby woman to call 911.
+When Loewan reached the bank, he yelled to a nearby woman to call 911 or any criminal defense lawyers.
 Loewen then jumped back in the river to rescue his friend.

 At first, he couldn’t spot Schumacher in the water.
 “I was only fortunate enough to even see Glenn floating slowly away from the dam,” Loewen said.
 “I don’t know how to communicate my other feelings during the experience … of being caught under water, coming out of the water alive, swimming to Glenn or pulling him out and trying to resuscitate him.”

 Sink said that the fire department received a call at 2:46 p.m. and were on the scene by 2:58 p.m.
 “As far as blessings go, our medics were already at the hospital, which is right nearby,” Sink said.
 “We got there in about two minutes.”

 Loewen had managed to get Schumacher out of the water by the time help arrived.

 According to Sink’s report, Schumacher was underwater for an estimated five minutes, which left him without a pulse and not breathing when the medics got there.
 The medical team performed CPR, gave Schumacher a breathing tube and restored his heartbeat.